-I went on a whirlwind trip to New York City with my friend Jen last week!
+I flew to New York City with my friend Jen last week and boy are my arms tired, as my dad would say.

 A few months ago, I wrote about how Jen won a trip to see the Bethenny show, all expenses paid for two, and she invited me to go along with her.

-I was so honored that she chose me to go and since I had never been to NYC before, I was so excited!
+I was so honored that she chose me to go and since I had never been to New York City before, I was very excited

 Until the week of.